code4lib/c4l18-keynote-statement/README.md

 * Joe Carrano
 * Yamil Suarez
 * Andrew Gearhart
+* Dominic Mitchell on behalf of the Directory of Open Access Journals

 *Additional signatures are welcome.
 To sign, please open a pull request or issue at the